 People compare the taste with cheddar.
 You can replace the Monterey with mozzarella since it melts well.

-However, for pizza, try to avoid the Pepper Jack version or any other flavored version.
+However, try to avoid the Pepper Jack version or any other flavored version for pizza.

 - Montrachet